Tan-Yu/DSF1_Group1_FooTanLoh/README.md

 ## Problem Statement
 - Based on a selection of factors, are we able to predict a happiness score?

+## Initial Hypothesis
+- Lower levels will make people happier because the Climate Change is getting better!
+- High internet usage will make people happier as they have more access to entertainment and freedom of speech.

 ## Model Used
 - Linear Regression